Proposed operational code post-slaughter activity – Chapter 9 of the Red Meat Code of Practice

-MPI is seeking feedback on the revised operational code of the Red Meat Code of Practice: Chapter 9 – Post Slaughter Activity.
+MPI sought feedback on the revised operational code of the Red Meat Code of Practice: Chapter 9 – Post-slaughter activity.

-It is intended that this new chapter will replace the existing Industry Standard 6.
-The review of chapter 9 of the code of practice has been undertaken by a working group consisting of members from MPI and the red meat sector.
+It was intended that this new chapter would replace the existing Industry Standard 6.
+The review of chapter 9 of the code of practice was undertaken by a working group consisting of members from MPI and the red meat sector.

 Your views sought

-MPI invites you to comment on the proposed Red Meat Code of Practice: Chapter 9 – Post Slaughter Activity.
+MPI invited you to comment on the proposed Red Meat Code of Practice: Chapter 9 – Post-Slaughter Activity.